gndrmnn/nodepool/doc/source/configuration.rst

 **required**

   ``name``
-    Identifier to refer this cloud-image from :ref:`labels` section.
+    Identifier to refer this cloud-image from :attr:`labels` section.
     Since this name appears elsewhere in the nodepool configuration file, you may want to use your own descriptive name here and use one of ``image-id`` or ``image-name`` to specify the cloud image